Leave No Trace. Or: How Not to Be an A-hole in Nature

 Anyway – have a bag for all your garbage and take back with you all you brought in (or more if you can!).

 Doesn’t matter if it’s “organic” – don’t throw it away!
-It may be organic waste foreign to this environment and causing damage.
+It may be organic waste foreign to this environment and cause damage.

 Not only that – organic waste takes a long time to decompose and can cause animals to learn to feed off hikers.
-So even things like apple core go into your garbage bag.
+So even things like apple cores go into your garbage bag.

 Another issue is human and pet waste.
 Think before you go – and be prepared.
 Don’t wait till the last moment or you might have problems with doing the right thing.